EC528-Fall-2024/async-batch-cloud-llms/README.md

    ```

 #### Step 2: Set Up Permissions
-1. Navigate to the `helpers` directory in the repository.
+1. Navigate to the `User-Script` directory in the repository
 2. Run the `privileges.sh` script to grant necessary permissions to the system's service account:
    ```bash
    ./privileges.sh [PROJECT_ID]